Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 # First Encounter

-Decide if the first encounter will help or hinder the hunters.
+Decide if the first encounter will help or hinder [[the hunters]].
 Then pick one of the following: They are attacked; Someone tells them something (is it true?); They find a clue.
 Pick some descriptors from these categories:

 **What?**